AnthoniaFolashade/Airflow/README.md

-This repository contains AIrflow dags codes written in Python to clean files in a raw folder by carrying out ETL operation.
+This repository contains Airflow dags codes written in Python to clean files in a raw folder by carrying out ETL operation.